threefoldtecharchive/jumpscaleX_archived/Jumpscale/clients/blockchain/tfchain/README.md

 1. [Client](#client): how to create, save and use a TFChain client:
     1. [Create a Wallet](#create-a-wallet): how to create a wallet (attached to a TFChain client)
+    2. [Unlockhash Get](#unlockhash-get): how to get information for addresses that do not belong to you
 2. [Wallet](#wallet): how to save and use a TFChain wallet:
     1. [Check your balance](#check-your-balance)
     2. [Send Coins](#send-coins)